MarkinCodes/content-blocker/README.md

 \
 Demo: https://xretunes.github.io/content-blocker/ \
 \
-To use the content blocker, paste the div with the class "consent-container" and replace the "src" with "data-src"\
+To use the content blocker, paste the div with the class "consent-container" from index.html.
+In the iframe replace the "src" with "data-src"\
 \
 IMPORTANT: \
 Replace the "src"-attribute in the iframe with the "data-src" attribute, like so